Alex Bregman Preview, Player Props: Astros vs. Rangers

-The Houston Astros, including Alex Bregman (.458 on-base percentage in past 10 games, 93 points above season-long percentage), take on starting pitcher Andrew Heaney and the Texas Rangers at Globe Life Field, Monday at 4:05 PM ET.
+The Houston Astros, including Alex Bregman (.521 on-base percentage in past 10 games, 151 points above season-long percentage), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.

-He strung together two hits (going 2-for-4) in his last appearance against the Yankees.
+He reached base in all five of his plate appearances (4-for-4 with a double and two RBI) in his most recent appearance against the Rangers.

 Alex Bregman Game Info & Props vs. the Rangers